jenka13all/cs-498-final-project/README.md

-# Exploration of the history of the minimum wage in the U.S.: a data story
+# Exploration of the history of the minimum wage in the U.S.: an interactive slide-show

 URL for the final interactive visualization: https://jenka13all.github.io/cs-498-final-project